mzazon/awesome-cloud-projects/aws/iot-security-monitoring/iot-security-monitoring.md

    echo "✅ Configured Device Defender audit settings"
    ```

+   The audit configuration is now active with all critical security checks enabled.
+These checks will run automatically during scheduled audits and on-demand tasks, examining your IoT infrastructure for common security vulnerabilities and compliance issues.

 3. **Create Security Profile with Behavioral Rules**:

-   Security profiles define behavioral baselines that monitor device activity patterns.
-These rules establish thresholds for normal operation and trigger alerts when devices deviate from expected behavior, potentially indicating security threats or operational issues.
+   Security profiles define behavioral baselines that monitor device activity patterns using rule-based detection.
+These rules establish thresholds for normal operation and trigger alerts when devices deviate from expected behavior, providing real-time threat detection capabilities for your IoT fleet.

    ```bash
    # Create security profile with behavioral monitoring